go-goyave/goyave.dev/src/basics/server.md

 ## State

 The server state is an atomic number.
-The atomic nature of this state makes it concurrently safe, so any goroutine can read it easily.
+The atomic nature of this state makes it safe for concurrent use, so multiple goroutines can read it safely.
 It allows the start and stop controls to be called from any goroutine.

 The state is incremented for each stage:
 - `0` **Created**: the server was just created with `goyave.New()`